svoop/rodbot/README.md

 Each relay service does three things:

-* **Proactive:** It creates and listens to a local TCP socket.
-Plain text or Markdown sent to this socket is forwarded as a message to the corresponding communication network.
-This text may have multiple lines, use the EOT character (`\x04` alias Ctrl-D) to mark the end.
+* **Proactive:** It creates and listens to a local TCP socket which accepts and forwards messages.
+See below for more on this.
 * **Reactive:** It reads messages, detects commands usually beginning with a `!`, forwards them to the **app service** and writes the HTTP response back as a message to the communication network.
 * **Test:** It detects the `!ping` command and replies with "pong" *without* hitting the **app service**.